 A major fallout of the collapse was the consequent loss of sponsorship deals for the Nationwide Football League.
 With ITV Digital still owing, and unable to honour, around £178.5 million to the Football League, many clubs were left facing bankruptcy.

-Following his appointment in April 2010, new chief executive Adam Crozier warned that ITV would need to "change substantially" if it was to improve its economic performance.
+Following his appointment in April 2010, the then chief executive Adam Crozier warned that ITV would need to “change substantially” if it was to improve its economic performance.
 He said the organisation had for the past decade failed to face up to new challenges such as the rise in internet-based platforms, continued growth in pay TV and subscription services and the globalization of content.

 Subsequently a five year Transformation Plan was announced in August 2010 which would focus on four priorities: Create a new lean, creatively dynamic and fit for purpose organisation; Maximise audience and revenue share from existing free-to-air broadcast business; Drive new revenue streams by exploiting content across multiple platforms, free and pay; and Build a strong international content business.